Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

-- Run Server Software: OpenWrt’s software repositories contain packages allowing it to function as a web server, IRC server, BitTorrent tracker, and more.
+- Run Server Software: OpenWrt’s software repositories contain packages that allow it to function as a web server, IRC server, BitTorrent tracker, and more.
 You’re probably already using a router, so why not have that same router function as a server?
 For starters, routers require much less power than computers.

 - Perform Traffic-Shaping and QoS: OpenWrt allows you to perform traffic-shaping and quality of service on the packets travelling through your router, prioritizing certain types of traffic.
 You could even prioritize traffic going to specific computers, de-prioritizing traffic going to other computers.

 - Create a Guest Network: OpenWrt’s wiki contains instructions for setting up a special wireless network for guests, one that’s separate from your main network for security purposes.
 You can even throttle the guest network’s speed.)
 There are several reasons to set up a guest network on your router.

 - Capture and Analyze Network Traffic: You can use tcpdump to log all the packets travelling through your router to a network share and open the file with a tool like Wireshark to analyze your network’s traffic.